 2. Change attitudes towards flexible working

-Natalie, Marketing and Communication Director, shares the challenges she faced when she decided to adopt a more fluid approach to working between the office and home:
+Natalie, Consultant Director, shares the challenges she faced when she decided to adopt a more fluid approach to working between the office and home:

 “I still sometimes feel guilty leaving ‘early’, but I think that’s more about me than the business – it’s a hangover from an outdated presenteeism mindset.”

 Changing a historic narrative around work habits is no small feat.
 The change needed for flexible working to be successful, however, doesn’t have to be complex.
 Small changes can make a big impact.
 Research indicates that, in a meeting of three people, the most emotionally expressive person’s mood will be transmitted to the two others.
 In the same way, leaders can challenge attitudes towards flexible working by positively promoting it.

 Action: Openly expressing positivity about flexible working can start changing beliefs.
 Instilling this positivity long term involves providing employees with a clear understanding of the strategic thinking behind the introduction of flexible working.
 This could be done by organising a team meeting on the subject and explaining the benefits each team member can gain from flexible working to promote positive momentum around the topic.

 Flexible working doesn’t just require a shift in behaviours – it necessitates a shift in mentality.
 As the focus for employees moves from hours worked to output achieved, the focus for leaders should shift from raw financial gain to a broader vision of the purpose of the organisation.